-- must have a current position and an active research program at a public or non-profit research institution in a European country.
+- Nominees must have a current position and an active research program at a public, non-profit research institution and/or in a company based in a European country.

-- must serve as inspirational leaders and role models for young scientists.
+- Nominees must serve as inspirational leaders and role models for young scientists.

 - Self-nominations are not accepted

 - The prize may not be awarded to members of the Novo Nordisk Foundation Board or committee members or to Board members, directors or employees of the Novo Group.